frankshaka/vuex-class-modules-sample/README.md

 ## Unit Testing

-Some other libraries like `vuex-module-decorators` forces a module class to accept only one Vuex store and creates only one module instance that is accessible via `getModule(SomeModule)`.
-This is not friendly in a unit testing environment where we may want to construct multiple module instance for multiple test cases within a single test suite.
+Some other libraries like [vuex-module-decorators](https://github.com/championswimmer/vuex-module-decorators) force a module class to create one single instance globally (accessible via `getModule(SomeModule)`).
+This is not friendly in a unit testing environment where we may want to construct multiple module instances within a single test suite.

-`vuex-class-modules` avoid this drawback and allows us to create as many as module instances of a single module class against multiple Vuex stores.
+`vuex-class-modules` avoid this drawback and allows us to create as many as module instances of a single module class.
 This provides great flexibility for us to organize our test cases.

 P.S.
-I spent some time setting up the testing environment for Vuex module classes defined using `vuex-class-modules`.
-The trickiest part is to transpile `node_modules/vuex-class-modules/lib/*.js` files when executing tests, because these files are not plain JavaScript (e.g. `export { Action } from './actions'` in `vuex-class-modules/lib/index.js`) and causing fatal errors.
-I finally solved it by whitelisting all .js files in `vuex-class-modules` for transformation and using `ts-jest/presets/js-with-ts` as the Jest preset together with appending `"allowJs": true` into the test TypeScript configuration.
+I spent some time setting up an environment for testing module classes defined using `vuex-class-modules`.
+The trickiest part is to transpile all `node_modules/vuex-class-modules/lib/*.js` files when executing tests, because these files are not plain JavaScript (e.g. `export { Action } from './actions'` in `vuex-class-modules/lib/index.js`) which cause fatal errors.
+I finally solved it by whitelisting all .js files in `vuex-class-modules` for transformation and setting `ts-jest/presets/js-with-ts` as the Jest preset with `"allowJs": true` in TypeScript configuration for the testing environment.